cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 ## Get tokens

 First of all, you need to check your ETH and ATOM addresses for CYBs drop.
-Good news for Cosmos community: all addresses on **N** Cosmos network block snapshot will get CYBs for free and it would be 1% of Genesis supply.
+Good news for Cosmos community: all addresses on **1111000** Cosmos network block snapshot will get CYBs for free and it would be 1% of Genesis supply.
 You can check it by importing your Cosmos seed phrase to `cyberd cli`.
 The Ethereum community much more than Cosmos, so they get 9% of Genesis supply.
 But not all of them.
-To avoid details let say that all non-contracts addresses with a balance higher than 0.2 ETH and at least one outgoing transaction at Ethereum network block **F** snapshot will get the tokens.
-For more details welcome to [Genesis generation tool].
+To avoid details let say that all non-contracts addresses with a balance higher than 0.2 ETH and at least one outgoing transaction at Ethereum network block **8080808** snapshot will get the tokens.
+For more details welcome to [launch kit](https://github.com/cybercongress/launch-kit).
 Check the drop by importing your Ethereum private key in `cyberd cli`.

 Secondly, if you were a validator in previous testnet `Euler-4`, for you allocated 0.27% of Genesis supply.
 Check your addresses which you setup validator(s) by importing seed phrase in `cyberd cli`.